Calender: Calendering textiles

 Calendering is a finishing process used on cloth and fabrics.
 A calender is employed, usually to smooth, coat, or thin a material.

 With textiles, fabric is passed under rollers at high temperatures and pressures.
 Calendering is used on fabrics such as moire to produce its watered effect and also on cambric and some types of sateens.

+Various man-made fabrics made from synthetic materials are also calendered.

 Other materials

-Calenders can also be applied to materials other than paper when a smooth, flat surface is desirable, such as cotton, linens, silks, and various man-made fabrics and polymers such as vinyl and ABS polymer sheets, and to a lesser extent HDPE, polypropylene and polystyrene.
+Calenders can also be applied to materials other than paper and textiles when a smooth, flat surface is desirable.

+Polymers such as vinyl and ABS polymer sheets, and to a lesser extent HDPE, polypropylene and polystyrene, are calendered.

 The calender is also an important processing machine in the rubber industries, especially in the manufacture of tires, where it is used for the inner layer and fabric layer.

 Calendering can also be used for polishing, or making uniform, coatings applied to substrates- an older use was in polishing magnetic tapes, for which the contact roller rotates much faster than the web speed.
 More recently, it is used in the production of certain types of secondary battery cells (such as spirally-wound or prismatic lithium-ion cells) to achieve uniform thickness of electrode material coatings on current collector foils.